red-jade/exa/README.md

 Features:

-The _agra_ (A GRAph Research Adventure) functional data structure for directed graphs, based on in-memory in-process adjacency lists.
+The _adj_ functional data structure for directed graphs, based on in-memory in-process adjacency lists.

 A wrapper around the Erlang `digraph` module,